+'''

-- < "license.cfg" [License] LicenseServer - 4.
-Save and close the configuration file.
+< "license.cfg" [License] LicenseServer

+'''

 Merge a Section from an External Configuration File

 This method allows you to include a configuration section from an external configuration file as part of your Dropbox Connector configuration file.
 For example, you might want to specify a standard SSL configuration section in an external file and share it between several servers.
 You can use this method if the configuration section that you want to import has a different name to the one you want to use.